-The 2017 Offshore Series is made up of 10 races with 6 to count including the 180 mile RORC North Sea Race from Harwich to Scheveningen and the 130 mile RORC East Coast Race, both Fastnet qualifiers.
-There is a gap in our programme from the 10th July until mid September enabling our competitors to enjoy some racing or holidays elsewhere.
-We still have our final dash across the North Sea to Ostend with the Buckley Goblets on the 15th September 2017.
+The 2018 Offshore Series is made up of 13 races with 7 to count including the 180 mile RORC North Sea Race from Harwich to Scheveningen.
+We still have our final dash across the North Sea to Ostend with the West Mersea Yacht Club’s Buckley Goblets on the 14th September 2018.

-All yachts belonging to member clubs with a current IRC certificate or a SER (Single Event Rating) are welcome to join in the season’s racing whether they are endorsed or un-endorsed.
-Any yacht can win the trophies and glassware for each race, but only yachts with endorsed handicaps can score points for the individual, and class overall trophies and for their club towards the season’s prizes - I look forward to seeing everyone on the water.
+All yachts belonging with a current IRC certificate or a SER (Single Event Rating) are welcome to join in the season’s racing whether they are endorsed or un-endorsed.
+Any yacht can win the trophies and glassware for each race, but only yachts with endorsed handicaps can score points for the individual, and class overall trophies and for their club towards the season’s prizes.

 Paul Wood, Chairman